-This document is applicable to these desktop and wireless Cisco IP Phones (this is not a complete list):
+This document is applicable to desktop and wireless Cisco IP Phones listed below.

 - Cisco IP Phones 7800 Series